-- The Learn to Skate program offers 10 weeks of lessons with an emphasis on fun and progressive skill development.
+- The Learn to Skate program offers 10 weeks of lessons with an emphasis on progressive skill development and fun.

-- Trained instructors will teach participants the various skills of each skating level by using specially selected equipment, activities and games in a non-competitive environment.
+- Trained instructors teach skating skills using a variety of activities and games in a non-competitive environment.

 To participate in the Learn to Skate program, please note the following: